dotnet/cli/README.md

 Installers and Binaries
 -----------------------

-You can download .NET Core SDK as either an installer (MSI, PKG) or a zip (zip, tar.gz). .NET Core SDK contains both the .NET Core runtime and CLI tools.
+You can download the .NET Core SDK as either an installer (MSI, PKG) or a zip (zip, tar.gz).
+The .NET Core SDK contains both the .NET Core runtime and CLI tools.

 To download the .NET Core runtime **without** the SDK, visit https://github.com/dotnet/core-setup#daily-builds.